Surgical Excellence Involves More than Just the Surgeon

 The tragedy is that less than one percent of the individuals affected have access to bariatric surgery that could free them of diabetes, sleep apnea, cardiopulmonary failure and other debilitating co-morbidities.
 Although there are numerous reasons for the failure to deliver care to those who need it, one important fact is that the quality of bariatric surgery is uneven.

 The American Society for Bariatric Surgery (ASBS) identified this glaring deficiency and took an aggressive step to improve the delivery of bariatric surgery by founding the Surgical Review Corporation (SRC) and initiating the Bariatric Surgery Centers of Excellence program.
 SRC is an independent, not-for-profit organization which designates Centers of Excellence in bariatric surgery based upon their resources and outcomes.
 In a bold and unprecedented move, the founders of SRC included in its board of directors a representative from stakeholder groups outside the surgical profession including patients, allied health personnel, health insurance plan CEOs, and medical malpractice insurance carrier CEOs.
-The reasoning was clear-cut: if such stakeholders are not convinced that bariatric surgery can be delivered safely and effectively, everyone will lose, especially the morbidly obese patient with no other viable alternatives.
+The reasoning was clear-cut: if such stakeholders are not convinced that bariatric surgery can be delivered safely and effectively, everyone will lose, especially a patient with no other viable alternatives.

 The mission of SRC is simple: promote the delivery of bariatric surgical care with the highest levels of efficacy, efficiency and safety.
 The Centers of Excellence program was established with the following goals: